Discover more from Discourse

 Calhoun comes to these views after a lifetime of experience in and around the technology sector, and not just as an academic.
 For 30 years, he worked in the wireless technology industry, co-founding and helping to run a number of public companies including Interdigital Communications Corporation, Illinois Superconductor Corporation and GeoTek Communications.
 At Stevens, where he’s been since 2003, Calhoun heads up the Quantitative Finance Program.
 He is also a regular contributor to Forbes magazine and was recently interviewed by Discourse on China’s chip-making capacity.

 Calhoun sat down with Discourse editor-in-chief David Masci and Mercatus senior fellow Christine McDaniel to discuss Taiwan’s central role in manufacturing semiconductors and the implications of China’s threats, both to the semiconductor industry and to the world.
-To listen to the full, unedited interview, please click below.

 Can China Build On Taiwan’s Expertise?